 Score Differential is the numerical value attributed to a score (Adjusted Gross Score) achieved during a round of golf.
 In fact it indicates the value of Handicap Index that has been ‘played to’ for the round on a specific course on a specific day.

-It is calculated with an uncomplicated formula and expressed as number rounded to one decimal place.
+It is calculated with a simple formula and expressed as number rounded to one decimal place.
 Finally the consecutive Score Differentials are chronologically registered in the scoring record of a player.
 They are the basis for the calculation of the player’s Handicap Index.

 The adjustment of a Handicap Index relies on 18-hole Score Differentials.
-Therefore 9-hole scores have to be converted into their 18-hole equivalents using one of two methods (in EGA countries both options are used):
+Therefore 9-hole scores have to be converted into their 18-hole equivalents.
+Two methods are used for this (in EGA countries both options are used):

-- a 9-hole score is scaled up to an equivalent 18-hole Score Differential (option for Great Britain, Ireland and South Africa), or
+- a 9-hole score is scaled up to an equivalent 18-hole Score Differential (an option for Great Britain, Ireland and South Africa), or